 - Trouble concentrating

 Hyperthyroidism is a medical condition where your thyroid gland is overactive.
-Graves' disease, an autoimmune condition where your immune system triggers your thyroid to overproduce thyroid hormone, is the leading cause of hyperthyroidism.
+Graves' disease, an autoimmune condition where your immune system triggers your thyroid to overproduce hormones, is the leading cause of hyperthyroidism.
 It is most common in women over the age of 20 but can occur in men too.

 Hyperthyroidism symptoms include: